brian-nwo/pytrends-async/README.md

 ## Introduction

-A fork of pytrends that replaces the underlying request mechanism with httpx in order to allow asynchronous requests.
+A fork of pytrends with full async/await support.

 **Looking for maintainers!**